Reichstag Building

 5 Star Rating A wonderful experience to do when in Berlin.
 Pre-booking is a must in their web, need to bring Passports/ id if local to enter and see the view from above.
 Also there are explanations on the building during the eras and the history of Germany in general.
 Also it's free of charge.

-Yanir Ohana - 2 weeks ago
+Yanir Ohana - a month ago

 Show More